September 16, 2012 8:15 am

 It reckons over half of internet users in the US do at least one of those things while 32 per cent do both.

 The Pew Research Center’s Internet and American Life Project hadn’t previously asked about services such as Instagram, Pinterest and Tumblr but ties their rise to the widespread use of smart-phones.

-There are a bunch more stats in the report summary but again this shows that those trying to reach an audience – media, marketers, bedroom bloggers et al – need to think beyond the written word.
+There are a bunch more stats in the report summary (link no longer available) but again this shows that those trying to reach an audience – media, marketers, bedroom bloggers et al – need to think beyond the written word.